Written by 8:34 am Leave Management • One Comment

-What is Loss of Pay (LOP) in Salary?
-LOP Full Form
+What is LOP in Salary?
+Meaning, Full Form & Calculation

 Loss of Pay signifies a period where an employee voluntarily forgoes their regular compensation due to extended leave beyond the scope of their accrued paid time off.
 It is a practice implemented when individuals need time away from work but have exhausted their paid leave allowances.
 Let’s unravel the nuances of LOP and understand how it balances employee needs and organisational policies.